An airline losing your bag can be a very stressful experience, regardless if you’re flying for business or leisure.

 In the rare instances they can’t, they should promptly pay you the compensation you’re entitled to.

-What Happens If an Airline Damages Your Luggage?
+What Happens When an Airline Damages Your Luggage

 Airlines will repair or reimburse passengers for damaged bags and their contents if the damage occurs while under airline control.

 If your bag or its content can’t be repaired, the airline will negotiate compensation with you according to the value of your luggage and depreciation.

 Most airlines don’t accept liability for items like electronics, cash, perishable items, and other valuables.